Tour de France 2014 UK stages

 Stage Three begins at Gonville Place in Cambridge, by Parker's Piece, an open park area, which will be turned into a Tour de France spectator hub.
 The riders will go in procession through the city, before emerging onto the Trumpington Road.
 The racing begins just before Trumpington.

 From Trumpington, the riders follow the river Cam, over the border into the gently rolling countryside of Essex, and on towards Saffron Walden.
 Read more about Stage Three of the Tour de France 2014...

 The Tour de France organisers have published estimated timings for the first three stages of the Tour de France 2014.
 There are three scenarios, depending on the average speed of the race.

 Stage one leaves Leeds at 11.10 (ceremonial start), and the race proper, from Harewood House, begins at 12 noon.
 The riders should arrive at the finish in Harrogate between 16.20 and 16.46.
 The publicity caravan passes about 2 hours ahead of the race.
 See the full timings for Stage One, Tour de France 2014.

-The average speed on stage two is expected to be lower.
+The average speed on stage two is expected to be lower, because of the difficulty of the stage, which includes nine categorised climbs.
 It leaves York at 11.00 (ceremonial start), and the race proper begins on the A59 at 11.20.
 The riders should arrive at the finish in Sheffield between 16.14 and 16.46.
 See the full timings for Stage Two, Tour de France 2014.

 1st February 2014: Cavendish tells the Independent his whole year is about Harrogate...